kubrairis/finalCapstone/README.md

 Register users, add tasks, view all tasks, view user-specific tasks, and generate reports as needed.

-Here are some screenshots of the project in action:

 ## Credits

 This project was created by: Kubra IRIS

 Special thanks to the following resources for their contributions: HyperionDev.team